Eco Advocacy was founded in 2015.

 We advocate on issues of: -

-We endeavour to support environmental and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and operates from London and internationally.
+We endeavour to support aspects of environmental sustainability and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and which operates from London and other cities throughout Europe and internationally.

 In Ireland, the coming into force of the 1963 planning act mandated that all developments in Ireland requires planning permission from that date forwards.
 The local authorities are the primary agencies in the determination of planning applications' except if specific developments are deemed to be a strategic infrastructure, in which case they are dealt with by An Bord Pleanála (The Planning Appeals Board in Ireland) who also deal with planning appeals.